 2. How will this product change the way the user interacts with the equipment?

-If a product claims to be ergonomic, there should be clear differences in how the user interacts with it compared to the standard version.
-If the ergonomic product requires the same awkward movements or forceful exertions as its previous model, it may need further evaluation, and unfortunately, the claim of being ergonomic may be nothing more than a false claim.
+If a product claims to be ergonomic, there should be clear differences in how users interact with it compared with a standard version.
+If the ergonomic product still requires the same awkward movements or forceful exertions as its previous model, it may require further evaluation, and the claim of being ergonomic may ultimately prove to be misleading.

-A wave-shaped keyboard changes the angle of your wrists while typing.
-A curved shovel handle changes how you hold the shovel and move the snow.
-A trackball mouse limits shoulder movement when using the mouse.
-An ergonomic pen requires a different style of grip.
+A wave-shaped keyboard changes the angle of the wrists while typing.
+A curved shovel handle alters the way a user holds the shovel and moves the snow.
+A trackball mouse reduces shoulder movement during use, and an ergonomic pen requires a different style of grip.

 3. What discomfort or symptoms might this product reduce?